sohamdixit/Operating-Systems/README.md

 ### Compilation

-The [GNU make] (https://www.gnu.org/software/make/) utility can be used to compile these .c files.
-The Makefile provided includes goals to compile each program or all at once.
+The [GNU make](https://www.gnu.org/software/make/) utility can be used to compile these .c files.
+The Makefile provided includes goals to compile each program individually or all of them at once.

 Eg: To compile shell.c into an executable -
 ```